acoppes/acoppes/site/_drafts/lastyearrecap.markdown

 </video>
 </div>

 But reality hit me hard here.
-Franco was busy again with its own Company (super understandable) and I felt like I was working super alone (super delayed communication) so after two days of that situation I decided I didn't want that and left the jam.
-I suppose I was failing with setting high expectations on working with friends/artists.
+Franco was busy again with its own Company (super understandable) and I felt like I was working alone.
+So after two days of that situation I decided I didn't want that and left the jam.
+I failed again with having high expectations.

 I was super demotivated and didn't want to do anything games related (at least for a couple of days).